studentpilotportal/Learn-Everything-Aviation/Aviation Weather Services/Preflight Weather Briefings.md

 - FSS
 - Hazardous In-Flight Weather Advisory Service.
 - Centers and terminal area facilities will broadcast a SIGMET or a Center Weather Advisory (CWA) alert once on all frequencies upon receipt.
-- En route weather via datalink.
+- En route weather via data link.

-You can also ask the controller for PIREPs (about ride, icing, and so on) received from other aircraft.
+You can also ask the controller for PIREPs (regarding turbulence, icing, etc.) reported by other aircraft.
 To the extent possible, centers and terminal area facilities will issue pertinent information on weather in the immediate area and airport and, when requested, will help pilots avoid hazardous weather areas.
-Destination/terminal area arrival weather can be obtained via radio and/or datalink from the following sources, as available:
+Destination/terminal area arrival weather can be obtained via radio and/or data link from the following sources, as available:
 - EFAS (Flight Watch).
 - Flight Service or other ATC facilities.
 - UNICOM (evaluate carefully).
 - Automatic Terminal Information Service.
 - AWOS/Automated Surface Observation System.
-- Terminal area datalink
+- Terminal area data link

 _If you Decide Not To Go_

-You always have the option to delay or postpone a flight (and get a later weather briefing) or cancel a trip entirely if the weather is beyond your capabilities and/or that of your equipment.
-Continue to monitor the weather to learn from your decision
+You always have the option to delay or postpone a flight (and get a later weather briefing) or cancel a trip entirely if the weather is beyond your capabilities and/or that of your aircraft and equipment.
+Continue to monitor the weather to learn from your decision.

 ## Safety Considerations For All Pilots